Hashtag Web3 Logo

 Blockchain Hackathon Preparation and Winning Strategies

 A complete guide to succeeding in a Web3 hackathon.
-Learn how to prepare, form a team, brainstorm ideas, and build a winning project that gets you noticed by recruiters and VCs.
+Learn how to prepare, form a team, brainstorm ideas, and build a winning project that gets you noticed.

 Blockchain Hackathon Preparation and Winning Strategies - Hashtag Web3 article cover